Metrics: Measuring, Comparing, and Privileging Your PA and NP Workforce

 Earn Continuing Medical Education Credits

-This course is pending review by the American Academy of Physician Associates (AAPA) for 25 Category 1 CME credits.
+This course is approved by the American Academy of Physician Associates (AAPA) for 24 Category 1 CME credits.

 Learn from Instructor Dr. Atin Jindal, a Clinical Informatician